ajberkley/cl-binary-store/README.md

 If your data does not contain multiple references or repeated objects (in particular, repeated symbols will be stored repeatedly!), then you can let \*track-references\* to NIL and you can hit hundreds of MB/sec depending on your data (unicode strings are currently a bit slow as we are not using a fast utf-8 encoder) and 500M cons+integer objects per second.
 It's about 10-30x faster than cl-store in this mode.
 This package is between 3x faster and 3x slower than hyperluminal-mem depending on data patterns both on store and restore.
 If you are storing simple arrays / matrices, you want to use cl-binary-store.

-## TODO

-- [ ] add restarts to handle missing packages during symbol restore (create-package / rehome / discard)
-- [ ] Parallel store and restore ... restore is easy but store is near impossible
-- [ ] Provide non-sbcl specific serializers
-- [ ] Faster UTF-8 encoding / decoding (currently doing extra copy using sb-ext string-to-octets / octets-to-string)
-- [ ] Sort reference-ids by use amount if we have more than 255 or 65535 of them to shrink file?
-An approximate radix sort might work quickly enough, but the cost of an extra puthash to keep an exact count is probably not worth it.
-- [ ] Build compacted hash tables after the reference counting (work is ~number of references instead of currently ~total objects to clean the hash tables and data will be more local)
-- [ ]  Two element lists to save one byte each?
-Meh.

 ## Adding extensions

+This is how it is currently done, which is janky --- pluggable coding schemes dispatched by magic-number / version are coming soon.

-The current backend stores each object with a 8-bit type tag.
+The current backend stores each object with a 8-bit type tag (with some reserved bits very soon).
 You can define new type tags and write specialized storage and restore methods.
 See codes.lisp for examples.
 If you do this, you probably want to change the \*write-version\* and \*supported-versions\*.
 To rebuild the dispatch mechanism if you have defined new defstore and defrestore things, you want to either load src/rebuild-dispatch.lisp, or call (rebuild-dispatch).
 At that point all your object types have to be real, so typically this is done in a second file that is loaded after the first (see example-extension-2.lisp which both defines new dispatch mechanisms and calls (rebuild-dispatch)).

 For serializing objects, the default behavior is probably good enough for 95% of users.
 We provide a simple extension point with a generic function serializable-slot-info which you can change the behavior of, for example to enable calling initialize-instance instead of allocate-instance, or to not save certain slots or transform them before saving.
 See comments in [objects.lisp](src/objects.lisp) and the example extension [example-extension.lisp](src/example-extension.lisp) for an example.